 The Ford F-150 Lightning simultaneously manages to tick all the boxes of a successful electric car while remaining pretty similar to its gas counterpart.
 With an impressive range and a sleek, smooth look both inside and out, it’s fair to say that the Ford F-150 Lightning redefines any previous notion of what a Ford car should look like in one easy maneuver.

 While some cars have been kept under wraps before their 2022 release, this one certainly wasn’t one of them (remember the brand’s million-pound towing stunt from 2019?).
 And it’s easy to see why: the Standard-Range battery is thought to deliver up to 230 miles per charge, while the Extended-Range pack aims for 300 miles – there’s a lot to show off about.

-The Ford F-150 Lightning is arguably one of the most important electric cars of 2022, broadening the appeal of the technology to more consumers.
+The Ford F-150 Lightning is arguably one of the most important electric cars of the year, broadening the appeal of the technology to more consumers.

 The Mercedes-Benz EQC is nothing if not an especially plush car.
 It’s built for comfort and style, with more luxury than its rivals in the form of a vehicle that genuinely feels more premium than many others on the market.

 It’s a stylish and curvaceous vehicle that doesn’t look like a traditional electric car.
 There are no gimmicks or rogue features included; it’s a perfect example of Mercedes doing what it knows best.
 It isn’t the fastest electric vehicle available for 2023, but it’s one that promises an enjoyable drive with plenty of usable features.